-Concerns should be raised with either the class teacher or Headteacher.
+Concerns should be raised with the class teacher, a member of SLT or Headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.

 Complainants should not approach individual governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the procedure.